-Fair Fight, CAP Action will bring people to Washington to lobby lawmakers face-to-face for voting rights bills
+Fair Fight Action, CAP Action will bring people to D.C. to lobby lawmakers face-to-face for voting rights bills

 “Our democracy is in crisis, and it is critical that members of Congress hear the stories of Americans who have been affected by anti-voter efforts,” Lauren Groh-Wargo, chief executive of Fair Fight Action, said in a statement.
 “The Republican Party is doing all it can to make it harder to vote, particularly for Black, Latinx and Native voters across the country.
 Congress has a constitutional duty to protect the right to vote for these voters and for all eligible Americans.”

-The voters taking part in the action represent 13 states, including six that have enacted stricter voting laws.
+The voters taking part in the action represent 13 states, including six that have enacted stricter voting laws, including Georgia, Arizona and New Hampshire.
 After a Tuesday morning news conference, they will meet with members of Congress.
 The Senate, which is split 50-50 between the two parties, has failed to advance the bills because they can’t clear the 60-vote threshold to avoid a filibuster.
-The bills also has been stymied by Democratic Sens.
-Joe Manchin III of West Virginia and Kyrsten Sinema of Arizona, who have opposed ending the filibuster.
-On Tuesday, a group of Senate Democrats signaled that they were working on a revised measure that would include some suggestions proposed by Manchin, who has argued that the For the People Act, which calls for a broad range of changes to voting as well as campaign financing, was too partisan.
+The bills also have been stymied by Democratic Sens.
+Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.), who have opposed ending the filibuster.
+On Tuesday, a group of Senate Democrats signaled that they were working on a revised measure that would include some suggestions proposed by Manchin, who has argued that the For the People Act, which calls for a broad variety of changes to voting as well as campaign financing, was too partisan.

-Navin Nayak, president and executive director, Center for American Progress Action Fund, said many voters already struggle under an election system that forces them to stand in line for hours to cast a ballot, or be turned away because they don’t have a specific type of identification or mistakenly show up at the wrong polling place.
+Navin Nayak, president and executive director of the Center for American Progress Action Fund, said many voters already struggle under an election system that forces them to stand in line for hours to cast a ballot, or be turned away because they don’t have a specific type of identification or mistakenly show up at the wrong polling place.

-“Instead of fixing these problems, Republicans in virtually every state legislature in the country are erecting new barriers to voting--unleashing the worst attacks on our democracy in decades.
+“Instead of fixing these problems, Republicans in virtually every state legislature in the country are erecting new barriers to voting — unleashing the worst attacks on our democracy in decades.
 These voters will remind Congress about the stakes and that inaction is not an option when our democracy is on the line,” Nayak said in a statement.

 Hillhouse, a former Georgia resident, said lawmakers don’t appreciate how difficult it can be for some people to secure certain types of identification such as a government-issued photo ID.